BasisResearch/chirho/README.rst

 .. index-inclusion-marker

-Causal Probabilistic Programming with Causal Pyro
+Causal Probabilistic Programming with ChiRho
 =================================================

-Causal Pyro is a causal extension to the Pyro probabilistic programming language.
+ChiRho is a causal extension to the Pyro probabilistic programming language.
 It was built to bridge the gap between the capabilities of modern probablistic programming systems, such as Pyro, and the needs of policymakers, scientists, and AI researchers, who often want to use models to answer their questions about cause-and-effect relationships.
-As a non-exhaustive set of examples, Causal Pyro makes it easier to answer the following kinds of causal questions that appear frequently in practice.
+As a non-exhaustive set of examples, ChiRho makes it easier to answer the following kinds of causal questions that appear frequently in practice.